 And beyond the statistics, women artists and curators face unique challenges, from the subjects they bring to light to the work they choose to present.
 As Tate Modern director Frances Morris has said, women have been discriminated against for centuries, and major institutions have typically failed to support the careers of women artists working on the margins.
 The number of women in the Tate collection is growing, and half the rooms in the Natale Bell Building are currently devoted to a sole female artist, but work remains to be done.

 So what can we do to more fairly represent women in the arts?
 Should we strive for an equal split of men and women artists?
 Do we rewrite the history books?
 Or is some other way?
 Tell us what you think.

 What's next for women artists, curators, and practitioners?

-But as Frances puts it, this is only the start.
+At 1 February 2017, 27 per cent of living contemporary artists in the Tate Collection are women.
+The gap has narrowed in more recent years and focused efforts are being made to collect work by women artists.
+But this is only a start.
 The next step is to bring more and more diverse voices into the gallery, to seek out women doing challenging and innovative work and those who were neglected by history, and to work torwards greater representation of diverse, non-European women in collections and galleries, at Tate and beyond.
-And for that, we need your voice.

 As artist and professor Joan Semmel put it: '...if there are no great celebrated women artists, that's because the powers that be have not been celebrating them, but not because they are not there.'
 This Women's History Month, celebrate women in art with the #5WomenArtists campaign.
 Can you name five women artists?
 Join the conversation on social media, and do your part in bringing the stories of women artists to light.